Suicide: 2017 Facts and Figures

 Suicide Survivors Resources

-• Survivors of Suicide Support Network Central Ohio – Provides support and resources to those who have lost someone to suicide.
+The web is full of resources ā some good, some bad ā for grieving family and friends.
+Following are some reputable organizations and support groups that may be helpful to grieving survivors.- Survivors of Suicide Support Network Central Ohio ā Provides support and resources to those who have lost someone to suicide.
 Alongside suicide prevention awareness and education, the network also aims to take away the stigma associated with suicide.
 Valuable contacts and support group resources also are available.

-• American Foundation for Suicide Prevention– A wonderful resource for friends and families coping with suicide loss.
+- American Foundation for Suicide Preventionā A wonderful resource for friends and families coping with suicide loss.
 Information includes coping with the holidays, talking to children, a financial guide and much more.

-• Counseling and Consultation Service (CCS)– A service for Ohio State students that can help you work through some of your grief on survivors of suicide.
+- Counseling and Consultation Service (CCS)ā A service for Ohio State students that can help you work through some of your grief on survivors of suicide.

 Understand Mental Illness